 How to use Kuzu

-I use this Clearspring Japanese Organic Kuzu (link just to show you what the packet looks like - it is probably cheaper to buy in the shops though!).
+I use this Clearspring Japanese Organic Kuzu (paid affiliate link just to show you what the packet looks like - it is probably cheaper to buy in the shops though!).
 It comes in small hard lumps that you have to crush first.
 Don't worry about crushing it completely.
 I just do it enough to break down the biggest chunks.
 Then you add a little water and mix it to a smooth paste (much like you would use cornflour).
 After you add it to the sauce, keep stirring over a low heat until it has thickened to your liking.
 It only takes a few minutes to thicken!

 Healthy vegan mac and cheese